omegaphoenix/face_auth/workshop/ex02_embeddings/README.md

-# Exercise 02: ConvNeXt and Embeddings
+# Exercise 02: ConvNeXt Model and Embedding Generation

 ## Overview

-This exercise focuses on building a ConvNeXt model and computing embeddings for face authentication.
-You'll learn how to load a pre-trained ConvNeXt model and use it to generate feature embeddings from facial images.
+This exercise teaches you how to load a pre-trained ConvNeXt model and use it to generate face embeddings.
+You'll implement two key functions: `build_model()` to load the model and `compute_embedding()` to generate feature vectors from facial images.

 ## What is ConvNeXt?